 Article published on 27 April 2023

-With appropriate inspection, maintenance, and community buy-in, your Proludic facility should continue to provide play and sports opportunities for generations to come.
-Proludic has been installing play and sports spaces for over 21 years in the UK (over 35 years globally) with many of our first spaces still in use today.
+With appropriate playground inspection, maintenance, and community buy-in, your Proludic facility should continue to provide playground equipment and sports opportunities for generations to come.
+Proludic has been installing play and sports spaces for over 21 years in the UK (over 35 years globally).
+Many of our first playground projects are still in use today.

 According to a global study conducted in 2022, 90% of the playgrounds that Proludic produced over 15 years ago are still 100% functional.
 For children, the pleasure of playing is all the greater if the play equipment that is provided for their use is in good condition and checked regularly.
 This means that they can make the most of the facilities.

-Since the publication of the European safety standards in 1998 and their subsequent revisions in 2008 and 2017, the obligations of the owner/operator and the playground equipment supplier have been clearly defined in the standards EN 1176 and EN 1177.
+The European playground safety standards published in 1998 and subsequently revised in 2008 and 2017 defined the obligations of the owner/operator and the playground equipment supplier in the standards EN 1176 and EN 1177.

 These determine the various checks required on a play area and the specific intervals appropriate.

-**These intervals are given for information purposes only; they must be adapted to suit the frequency of use and the site in the UK they should also reflect RPII best inspection practice, and our recommended ongoing Maintenance schedule.
+**These intervals are for information purposes only.
+They must be adapted to suit the frequency of use and the site in the UK they should also reflect RPII best inspection practice, and our recommended ongoing Maintenance schedule.

 Routine Visual

-Depending on the frequency of the use of the play equipment, routine visual inspections should be conducted daily or weekly.
-With our inspection partners, we have created a simple routine inspection checklist which can be found here to document these inspections for future reference.
+Depending on the frequency of the use of the play equipment, conduct routine visual inspections daily or weekly.
+With our inspection partners, we have created a simple routine inspection checklist to document these inspections for future reference.

 Operational Inspections

-An annual inspection should be carried out by an independent specialist not connected with the playground operator or owner.
-The inspection should be completed by an RPII-approved annual inspector looking at vandalism, wear and tear, long-term structural problems, standards compliance, and design, along with completing the risk assessments on each playground item.
+An independent specialist not connected with the playground operator or owner shoudl carry out these annual inspections.
+The inspection should be completed by an RPII-approved annual inspector looking at vandalism, wear and tear to components and mechanical systems, long-term structural problems, standards compliance, and playground design.
+They should also complete the risk assessments on each playground item.

 A well-inspected and maintained play space reduces an owner’s exposure to litigation and ensures the play area’s risk remains as low as reasonably practicable.

-To help you with this Proludic can support you with a full suite of playground Maintenance and Inspection packages to ensure your facility is safe and open for your community to use for many years to come.
+To help you with this, Proludic can support you with a full suite of Playground Maintenance and Equipment Inspection packages.
+We can help to ensure your facility is safe and open for your community to use for years to come.

 Recent